-Mildura is a large suburb in Victoria within the Mildura local government area (postcode 3500).
-With a population of 34,565, the suburb has an established demographic with a median age of 39.
+Mildura is a well-populated suburb in Victoria within the Mildura local government area (postcode 3500).
+With a population of 34,565, the suburb has a settled mid-life population with a median age of 39.
 Households earn a median income of $67K per year, with an average household size of 2.4 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +0.3% year-on-year at the LGA level.
+VIC employment has moved +0.9% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+VIC also had 45 Commonwealth-backed major projects under construction, 17 underway, and 27 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, labourers, community & personal service.
+Employment in the area leans toward healthcare and retail trade.
 The top ancestries reported are English, Australian, Scottish.

 Mildura is served by 10 schools, including 5 primary, 3 secondary, 1 combined, 1 special.
 The average ICSEA score is 957, which is around the national average of 1,000.
 Public transport access includes 4 rail stations, 329 bus stops.
 Healthcare facilities include 1 public and 1 private hospitals.
 The crime rate in the Mildura LGA is higher than average at 14,116 incidents per 100,000 population.